Dačice

 Dačice ([ˈdatʃɪtsɛ]; Datschitz) is a town in Jindřichův Hradec District in the South Bohemian Region of the Czech Republic.
-It has about 7,100 inhabitants.
-The town centre is well preserved and is protected by law as an urban monument zone.
+It has about 7,200 inhabitants.
+It lies on the Moravian Thaya River.
+The historic town centre is well preserved and is protected as an urban monument zone.

-It is notable as the home of the sugar cube, which was invented here in 1843 by Jakob Christof Rad.
+The town is notable as the home of the sugar cube, which was invented here in 1843 by Jakob Christof Rad.

-Administrative parts
+Administrative division

-Dačice is made up of town parts of Dačice I–V, and villages of Bílkov, Borek, Chlumec, Dolní Němčice, Hostkovice, Hradišťko, Lipolec, Malý Pěčín, Prostřední Vydří, Toužín and Velký Pěčín.
-Prostřední Vydří forms an exclave of the municipal territory.
+Dačice consists of 16 municipal parts (in brackets population according to the 2021 census):